asai-kentaro/rpa_mimic/README.md

 ### Manipulation Load

-Manipulation load function allows the user to move mouse cursor, click on display and type keys automatically with json instruction files.
+With Manipulation load function, you can move mouse cursor, click and type keys automatically with json instruction files.
-You can make json instruction files with manipulation save function (next section).
+You can make json instruction files with manipulation simulator (next section).

 ```
 const ManipulationSequencer = require('./manipulation_sequencer');